Equone/MarketProject/README.md

 ![Figure 2024-08-27 121835 (5)](https://github.com/user-attachments/assets/319cb744-6c97-4a1a-a94b-10254bcbefa8)

-Overfitting means the model learnt _too much_ the data -  not only the underlying patterns in the training data but also the noise and random fluctuations - this can lead to several issues:
+Overfitting means the model learned _too much_ the data -  not only the underlying patterns in the training data but also the noise and random fluctuations - this can lead to several issues:

 1. Poor generalization : weak perfomances on new (unseen) data.
 2. High variance : this is linked to the point before; often we want things to be as stable as possible.